Sore on the bridge of the nose from CPAP mask

 Do you have your straps too tight?
 Many CPAP users tighten the straps to prevent the air leaks, but this is not the right way to do it.

 The CPAP mask is designed to form a bubble when you turn on the CPAP machine.
 The straps shouldn't be too tight or too loose to maintain this bubble.
-You can learn more about mask fitting here or in one issue of Sleep Apnea Newsletter.
+You can learn more about mask fitting here.

 - Cause: Wrong mask for your face - If these methods don't work, you should contact your supplier as there is a possibility that you were incorrectly fitted.